eddyerburgh/blog/_posts/2017-02-02-unit-test-vue-components.md

 ## Testing Vue components using avoriaz

 <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz" target="_blank">avoriaz</a> is similar to enzyme (a react testing utils library).
-It shares methods like find, dispatch and contains.
+It shares methods like find, trigger and contains.

 To get started, install avoriaz and chai in your project from npm.